keptn/tutorials/site/tutorials/keptn-azure-devops.md

     ![add bash scripts](./assets/azure-devops/azure-devops-create-bash-job.png)

-1. You will find a simple test script called `runTests.sh` that send a given number of HTTP requests to a given service endpoint.
+1. You will find a simple test script called `runTests.sh` in the `azure/` folder that sends a given number of HTTP requests to a given service endpoint.
 The endpoint as well as the number of requests have to be configured in the **Variables** section, which we will set up just in a moment.

     ![add tests](./assets/azure-devops/azure-devops-add-tests.png)

 ## Set up Keptn Quality Gate

 1. Now we are going to set up the Keptn Quality Gate.
 Once triggered it will automatically reach out to the SLI provider (in our example this is Dynatrace) and will fetch all metrics defined in the SLO file.
 If there are objectives defined, the Keptn quality gate will evaluate the metrics and generate a score for each individual metric, as well as total score for the whole quality gate.
+Again, set up a a new **Task** from a **Bash Script** that we call **keptn quality gate**.
+Select the corresponding file from the `azure` folder as the script path.

     ![add quality gate](./assets/azure-devops/azure-devops-add-quality-gate.png)